DanielNG0309/DanielNG0309.github.io/_projects/ARBox/index.md

 Prototyped and tested all subsystems individually before full system integration.

 Calibrated the physical alignment of the camera and projector relative to the sandbox for accurate overlay.

+### Power Budget

+The projector module draws 609 mA max with an average of about 470 mA.

+The camera module has a 700 mA maximum current drawn listed on its specification but on average draws about 500 mA in use

+The Raspberry Pi on average draws about 900 mA in use

+The total power budget is about 1.87 A * 5V = 9.35 W which is about ⅔ of what the power supply can provide, leaving some room for further expansions or changes in the future like adding an IR thermal camera

 ---